SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The harms of taking metrics and believing that these are good metrics (when they are actually likely flawed for the reasons listed above), is
 1. Inaccurate judgement of whether an action was beneficial or not (because it might have improved one metric but ruined what really matters).
-It's also likely to give you a short term gain
+It's also likely to give you a short-term gain, but lead to a long-term decay (Something similar to the harms of the tournament-win metric).
+If you get a green signal for bad decisions and a red signal for good decisions, that just incentivizes the wrong decisions.
+2.
 If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.